-An irrigation service invoice is used to list an account of services applied to a piece of land detailing the amount of each service and how it shall be paid.
+An irrigation service invoice is used to account for services administered to a piece of land and details the cost of each service and terms for payment.
 Use this invoice when applying irrigation services to agricultural land areas (farms), residential and commercial lawns, or any type of land that depends on water to survive.

 Table of Contents

 Irrigation is the process of giving life to land that cannot support itself on its own.
-Its most common use case is for farming to help grow crops, especially in areas where there is too much sunlight and not enough rainfall.
-But it’s also used to help properties (houses, buildings, sporting fields) maintain a naturally beautiful look which is typically done by installing sprinkler systems that automatically release water when needed.
+Its most common use case is for crop growth in farming, especially in areas with too much sunlight and not enough rainfall.
+But it’s also used to help properties (houses, buildings, sporting fields) maintain a naturally beautiful look, which is typically done by installing sprinkler systems that automatically release water when needed.
 The two most popular irrigation systems types are as follows:

 - Sprinkler Irrigation – A system that replicates the falling of natural rainwater.
-The desired land is fed by using a water pump, pipes, laterals and sprinklers to cover the intended area.
-This system is a good choice for almost any type of land area except those with delicate crops, as the falling rainwater can cause damage.
+The desired land is fed by using a water pump, pipes, laterals, and sprinklers to cover the intended area.
+This system is a good choice for almost any type of land area except those with delicate crops, as the falling water can cause damage.

-The below guide is to give you a general idea of what it’ll take to install an irrigation system.
+The below guide gives you a general idea of what it’ll take to install an irrigation system.
 From it, you can decide whether to do the job yourself or hire a certified professional.

-Depending on local codes, a specific type of pipe may only be allowed, but most of the time it can be done with PVC pipe and connecting to the main water meter located on the property.
+Depending on local codes, a specific type of pipe may only be allowed, but most of the time irrigation installation can be done with PVC pipe and connecting to the main water meter located on the property.
 You’ll need PVC pipe cutters and compression connectors to attach the various pipes together.
-Lastly, you’ll need a primer and glue to connect the fittings together.
+Lastly, you’ll need a primer and glue to connect the fittings.